 The only thing I did know was that I was ready to travel, and I wasn’t about to wait until I had someone to go with me.

 I kicked off my first solo trip abroad end of summer 2014 by going to London, and late that same year I went to Germany and Austria.
 I hadn’t figured out who I was yet (not sure we ever figure it out fully), but my wanderlust was in full swing.
 Trips to Italy, France, Thailand, South America, as well as around the US have since followed.
-In 2016 I moved to Washington and fell in love with hiking, which has changed the way I travel for the foreseeable future, if not forever.
+In 2016 I moved to Washington and fell in love with all things outdoors, which has changed the way I travel for the foreseeable future, if not forever.

 Why did I start this blog?
 Because I know it can be hard, scary, and uncomfortable to think about going on a solo adventure…let alone actually doing it…especially if you were headed down one path in life and now find yourself going in another direction.

 I was 35 when I took my first solo trip abroad and 40 when I completed my first solo backpacking trip!
 I remember the first time I flew to LA post-divorce and had to drive in that dreaded LA traffic.
-My first thought was…shit, my ex would have done this, can I do this and without having a panic attack?
+My first thought was…shit, my ex would have done this, can I do this without having a panic attack?
 My second thought was…well you won’t know until you try so buck up and do it Tara.
 Yes, it was scary driving in LA but heck, people who live in LA are scared to drive there!
 And ya know, each time I did something that was a little scary and a little uncomfortable, it gave me the courage to try something a little bit bigger next time.

 I can’t promise what worked for me will work for you too, but I do promise what I share will at least be real, honest, more than likely grammatically incorrect, mixed with a little bit of humor and a little bit of cursing too (that’s just how I roll).
 Oh, and if nothing else, I will be sharing a ton of pics of my super sweet, cute as hell, adventure partner, and best all-around Golden Retriever, Sophie!